Assessment Increased After Neighbor's Sale? Your Appeal Rights Explained

 Frequently Asked Questions

-When a neighbor sells for a high price, assessors often use that sale to increase your assessed value.
-But one sale does not set the market for your entire neighborhood.
-You can appeal by showing that the neighbor's sale was an outlier, that your home has differences justifying a lower value, or that other comparable sales support a lower assessment.
+When a neighbor sells for a high price, assessors may use that sale to increase your assessed value.
+However, one sale does not set the market for your entire neighborhood.
+You can appeal by showing that the neighbor's sale was an outlier.

 How a Neighbor's Sale Affects Your Assessment?